conradakunga/Blog/_posts/2025-12-16-extending-the-result-type-for-xml-serialization-in-c-net.md

     - ASP.NET
 ---

-Our last post, "[Building A Helper For XML Generation In C# & .NET]({% post_url 2025-12-15-building-a-helper-for-xml-generation-in-c-net %})", looked at how to build a generic helper class to serialize passed classes to XML transparently.
+Our last post, "[Building A Helper For XML Generation In C# & .NET]({% post_url 2025-12-15-building-a-helper-for-xml-generation-in-c-net %})", looked at how to build a generic helper class that transparently serializes passed classes to `XML`.

 In this post, we will look at how to use extension members to make it simpler and more discoverable.